wowvault/wowvault.github.io/README.md

 # WoW Vault

-Simple front-end to the vault.
+Simple front-end to the vault(s).
 Might be useful if the vault expands beyond TBC.